Content Manager & Science Writer

-With Tiimo app, our users and/or their caregivers are able to use emojis, colors and own pictures in order to communicate in the best possible way.
+With Tiimo app, users are able to use emojis, colors and own pictures in order to communicate in the best possible way.
 This hereby conveys much stronger cues or reminders, accompanied by text and visuals images, emojis or pictures.

-This not only improves the users' visual memory but also increases the attention span for each activity or reminder - which are two important factors for people with ADHD or Autism who can struggle with focusing or remembering.
+This not only improves the users' visual memory but also increases the attention span for each activity or reminder - which are two important factors for Autistic people and/or people with ADHD who can struggle with focusing or remembering.
 In particular, our emojis have been welcomed by our users - making the reminders more human, fun and humorous.